 CSGO2ASIA: It’s been a while since we spoke, guys.
 What has the team been up to since the last time we met in Abu Dhabi?

 breAker: So we’ve recently changed two players.
 We got Ejram and Pogba from “Shotcallers”.
 We made the change after the Conquerors Insignia 2019 Middle East Qualifier.
-We wanted to make a change after the MENA Asia Minor qualifier, but we decided to hold off a bit.
+Although we wanted to make a change after the MENA Asia Minor qualifier, we decided to hold off a bit.
 It was after the Conquerors Insignia qualifier where, even though we won against Shotcallers, we weren’t satisfied with the way we won.
 Things in the team didn’t feel right, it was not really the way we wanted to win.

 HavoK: Yeah, it was lackluster.
 So after the Minor we kind of took a small break, we wanted to forget the loss.
 That final game in the Minor qualifiers was, I would say, traumatizing.
 We flew all the way to Jordan, you know, and then losing to a mixed team in the final was heartbreaking.
 So we decided to take some time off.
 But when we returned, without much practice, and playing in the CI qualifier it just felt like the moral on the team was really low.
 No one was motivated and it made things really hard.
 I’m not going to point out names, but the atmosphere just wasn’t great.